 The Providers intent is documented by an Information Exchange Policy (IEP).
 The IEP is constructed from a series of Policy Statements that together form an IEP.

-An IEP can be created as a standalone IEP Policy File (allowing that file to be referenced from elsewhere), or the IEP can be embedded within another protocol structure such as STIX.
+An IEP can be created as a standalone IEP Policy File (allowing that file to be referenced from elsewhere), or the IEP can be embedded within another protocol structure such as the STIX Threat Intelligence Sharing Protocol.
 This difference is shown below in Figure 1 - Embedded vs Referenced.

 Figure 1 - Embedded vs Referenced